 How to Choose your Midwife or OB in LA: A Doula’s Guide to Finding Your Best Birth Team

-Choosing an OB or midwife in Los Angeles can deeply influence your birth experience.
-This guide explains what to look for, what to ask, and how to find a provider who supports your goals.
+Choosing an OB or midwife can deeply influence your birth experience.
+This Los Angeles guide explains what to look for, what to ask, and how to find a provider who supports your goals.

 Table of Contents:

 Choosing your obstetrician or midwife is one of the most important decisions you will make during pregnancy.
-Your provider shapes not only your medical care, but the atmosphere of your pregnancy, the tone of your labor, and the choices you are offered when birth becomes intense.
+Your provider shapes your medical care options, the atmosphere of your pregnancy, the atmosphere of your care, and the likelihood of having certain birth interventions.

-As a doula in LA, supporting families across hospitals, birth centers, and home birth practices, I have seen that one of the most significant predictors of how supported a family feels in birth is their provider.
-The right provider can support physiologic birth, informed consent, and a calm experience.
-The wrong provider can create unnecessary pressure, rushed decisions, and avoidable interventions.
+As a doula in LA, supporting families across hospitals, birth centers, and home birth practices, I believe that one of the most significant predictors of how supported a family feels in birth is their provider.

-This guide will help you understand your options, identify red flags, and choose the OB or midwife who aligns with your values and your birth goals.
+This 2026 guide will help you understand your options, identify red flags, and explore your values around what's important for your prenatal and postpartum care.

 OBs vs. Midwives: Understanding Your Options in Los Angeles

-Before choosing a provider, it helps to understand what each type of care offers, especially since LA has many practice models.
+Before choosing a provider, it helps to understand what each care model offers, especially since LA has many practice models.

 OB GYNs (Obstetricians)

 Obstetricians are medical doctors and surgeons who attend births in hospitals.
 They are trained to manage complications and perform cesareans.
 OBs are essential for high-risk pregnancies.
-Some support physiologic birth, while others may follow more traditional hospital timelines or intervention protocols.
+Some support physiologic birth, while others may follow more traditional hospital timelines or intervention protocols and routines.

 OB practices in Los Angeles often function as group practices, so you may see a different provider at each appointment and a different doctor on call when you give birth.